Zigzag path connects two Monte Carlo samplers: Hamiltonian counterpart to a piecewise deterministic Markov process: Link between Hamiltonian and Markovian zigzags

 Algorithm~\ref{alg:markovian_zigzag_simulation} describes the dynamics of Markovian zigzag in pseudo-code with empty lines inserted as appropriate to facilitate comparison with the dynamics of Hamiltonian zigzag.
 The similarity between the two zigzags is striking.
 The main difference lies in Lines~\ref{line:uniform_rv_for_markovian_zigzag_simulation} and \ref{line:coord_wise_event_time} of the algorithms, reflecting the formulae \eqref{eq:markovian_zigzag_event_time} and \eqref{eq:hamiltonian_zigzag_event_time} for their respective velocity switch event times.
-First, Markovian zigzag's event time depends on the random quantity $\uniformRv_i$.
-We will see in Section~\ref{sec:markovian_zigzag_as_limit_of_hamiltonian_zigzag}, however, that the distributional equality $- \log \uniformRv_i \eqDistribution | \momentum_i | \sim \expDist(\textrm{scale} = 1)$ is a key element connecting the two zigzags at a deeper level.
+For one thing, Markovian zigzag's event time depends on the random quantity $\uniformRv_i$ while Hamiltonian zigzag's is deterministic.
+On the other hand, when combining Hamiltonian zigzag with momentum refreshment, the distributional equality $- \log \uniformRv_i \eqDistribution | \momentum_i | \sim \expDist(\textrm{scale} = 1)$ makes the quantities $- \log \uniformRv_i$ and $| \momentum_i |$ comparable in a sense and, as we will show in Section~\ref{sec:markovian_zigzag_as_limit_of_hamiltonian_zigzag}, is a key element connecting the two zigzags.